dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 literals is not otherwise observable in the language.

-Note that the choice of canonicalization for type literals does not depend directly on whether sound or unsound null safety semantics are in use.
+Note that the choice of canonicalization for type literals does not depend directly on whether sound or unsound null checking is in use.

 #### Constant instances